 At BEC Teacher Training we believe that the relationship between trainee teachers and their mentors is one of the most essential aspects of the training year.
 We know our mentors provide great support for our trainee teachers so we decided to find out why the relationship is so important and what makes it so successful by asking some of our mentors as well as current trainees like Mollie, pictured above.

 Current BEC Teacher Training trainee Mollie told us she finds the mentor sessions immensely valuable.
-“The regular mentor sessions are not just good opportunity to catch up with my mentor and to share how I am getting on with the busy life of teaching, they are also a safe space for me to voice any questions or concerns that I have.
+“The regular mentor sessions are not just a good opportunity to catch up with my mentor and to share how I am getting on with the busy life of teaching, they are also a safe space for me to voice any questions or concerns that I have.
 I feel as if my mentor genuinely cares for my wellbeing and development; the meetings definitely aren’t simply a box-ticking exercise”.
 Lidia, training to teach Design and Technology, couldn’t agree more.
 She tells us: ‘my subject mentor has been incredibly supportive.
 I feel understood and listened to always.
-I am grateful to have a mentor who is considerate to my wellbeing, and challenges me every day to meet by targets’.
+I am grateful to have a mentor who is considerate of my well-being, and challenges me every day to meet my targets.
 For their part, the specialist mentors enjoy the opportunity to work with the new trainee teachers.
 Emma has been mentoring trainees for five years.
 She tells us that she enjoys working with the whole team at the BEC Teacher Training to support trainees.
-Keeping up regular contact with trainees’ Course Tutors, Lead Subject Mentors and the school based Professional Mentor is part of the job and enables her to plan to help her trainees with every aspect of their development.
-Most of all though she finds mentoring trainees is stimulating.
+Keeping up regular contact with trainees’ Course Tutors, Lead Subject Mentors and the school-based Professional Mentor is part of the job and enables her to plan to help her trainees with every aspect of their development.
+Most of all though she finds mentoring trainees stimulating.
 She enjoys the energy and enthusiasm they bring to the profession.
-As she puts it: ‘mentoring trainees, every year you learn something new’.
+As she puts it: ‘mentoring trainees, every year you learn something new.

 We’d love to hear your feedback about the mentoring process, and we’d be happy to answer any questions you might have if you’re considering entering teacher training.
 Contact Christine at [email protected] to join the conversation